RAIST: Learning Risk Aware Traffic Interactions via Spatio-Temporal Graph Convolutional Networks: Experiments

 \subsection{Dataset}

+For the task of tactical behavior prediction, we evaluate our approach on the HDD dataset \cite{ramanishka2018toward}.
+This dataset is particularly challenging and facilitates research in learning driver behavior in real-life settings.
+It consists of 104 hours of actual human driving data recorded in the San Francisco Bay Area, captured using a vehicle equipped with various sensors.
+The videos from the dataset offer driver-centric perspectives, and they are augmented with GPS coordinates and CAN bus sensor data overlaid on the front-facing camera stream.

-For the tactical behavior prediction task, we evaluate on the HDD dataset \cite{ramanishka2018toward}.
-The dataset provides 104-hour driver-centric videos with frame-level annotations of tactical driver behavior and the associated cause.
-The dataset consists of diverse road scenarios collected within San Francisco Bay Area, including urban, suburban, and highways.
+The HDD dataset provides driver-centric videos with frame-level annotations of tactical driver behavior and their corresponding causes.
+The dataset covers diverse road scenarios, including urban, suburban, and highway environments.

-Each frame is labeled by a 4-layer representation to describe the tactical driver behaviors.
-Among these 4 layers, \textbf{Goal-oriented} action layer (e.g., left turn and right lane change) and \textbf{Cause} layer (e.g., stop for crossing vehicle) consist of the actions with interactions.
-We leverage the labels from these two layers to analyze the effectiveness of the proposed interaction modeling framework.
+Each frame in the dataset is labeled with a 4-layer representation to describe the tactical driver behaviors.
+Among these layers, the \textbf{Goal-oriented action} layer (e.g., left turn and right lane change) and the \textbf{Cause} layer (e.g., stop for crossing vehicle) consist of actions with interactions.
+We utilize the labels from these two layers to analyze the effectiveness of our proposed interaction modeling framework.

-For the causal risk object identification task, we use the same dataset, leveraging the layers of \textbf{Stimulus-driven action} with labels of Stop and deviate, and \textbf{cause} denoting the reason for the associated stimulus-driven behavior.
-In total, the dataset has scenarios labeled with six types of \textbf{Cause}, i.e., \textit{Stopping for Congestion, Stopping for Crossing Vehicle, Deviating for Parked Vehicle, Stopping for Pedestrian, Stopping for Sign,} and \textit{Stopping for Red Light}.
-The first four scenarios are selected to evaluate the proposed risk object identification framework since our proposed framework is based on the interactions between the dynamic road agents only.
-We intend to utilize the frame-level driver behavior labels (i.e., \textit{Go} and \textit{Stop}) to train our driving model for risk assessment.
-For evaluating the task of risk identification, we will use the object-level annotations \cite{li2020make} provided.
-Since we want to minimize false-negative risk identifications, we use a recall based metric for our final evaluation.
+For the task of causal risk object identification, we also use the HDD dataset, leveraging the layers of \textbf{Stimulus-driven action} with labels such as \textit{Stop} and \textit{Deviate}, and the \textbf{Cause} layer denoting the reason for the associated stimulus-driven behavior.
+The dataset includes scenarios labeled with six types of \textbf{Cause}, namely \textit{Stopping for Congestion, Stopping for Crossing Vehicle, Deviating for Parked Vehicle, Stopping for Pedestrian, Stopping for Sign}, and \textit{Stopping for Red Light}.
+For evaluating our proposed risk object identification framework, we select the first four scenarios, as our approach is based on interactions between dynamic road agents only.
+To train our driving model for risk assessment, we use the frame-level driver behavior labels (\textit{Go} and \textit{Stop}).
+For evaluating the task of risk identification, we utilize the object-level annotations \cite{li2020make} provided in the dataset.